Home

 Links

-NYMEX Natural Gas Future and Natural Gas Option Market
+NYMEX Natural Gas Futures and Options Market Trading

 During the September 11 terrorist attacks the NYMEX was destroyed but within days the natural gas futures and natural gas options markets were trading again.
 This is a testament to the strength and viability of the energy future markets.
 The natural gas futures markets are a perfect example of the pure bastion of capitalism that the futures markets represent.